christo/loquacious/dbSchema.md

 or some set of predefined lore loaded this way as an alternative to training, fine-tuning or system prompt.

+## cached_uploads

+Online services often require that file uploads are first submitted, from which they provide a globally accessible URL.
+Then that URL may be referenced as the file input for an API call.
+Such URLs should be cached in the db so they can be reused rather than a fresh upload of the file be performed every time the same local file is to be used as an input for the call.

+FAL sadtalker uploads are a good example of this since the input image is reused for many calls for lipsync.

 ## judgement

 Human judgement of a production artifact